0xHelix/tip-cast-delete/README.md

     }
     ```

-## Frontend
+## Frontend 🌐

 The frontend of the application is a simple React component that uses the Neynar authentication context to allow users to publish, search, and delete casts.
+As you may be able to tell, I am no front end designer!

 ### Usage